Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Introduction

 \section{Introduction}

-Multiple Target Tracking (\mtt) can be defined as the processing of noisy sensor measurements to determine 1) the number of targets, and 2) each target's trajectory, see, e.g., \cite{BarShalomWT:2011}. \mtt is a challenging problem due to the partitioning of noisy sensor measurements into potential tracks and false alarms, referred to as data association.
-Each new measurement received could be the continuation of some previously detected target, the first detection of a thus far undetected target, or a false alarm.
-In this paper, we consider the standard point target models with Poisson birth, see, e.g., \cite[Sec.
-10.2]{Mah07}, where each target can yield at most one detection per scan, and each detection is from at most one target.
-For target tracking with multiple detections per target per scan, see, e.g., \cite{GranstromBR:2017}.
+Multi-target tracking (\mtt) refers to the processing of sensor measurements to estimate the unknown and time-varying number of targets and their trajectories \cite{BarShalomWT:2011}.
+In this paper, we consider discrete-time multi-target tracking in which measurements at taken at discrete time steps, and each trajectory is characterised by a start time, and a sequence of target states.
+An alternative definition of a trajectory is to consider it a function of time, which can then be estimated using optimisation techniques \cite{Milan16,Li19d,Zhou21}.
+This approach has the benefit of estimating continuous-time trajectories, but it does not provide associated uncertainties.

+This paper uses the Bayesian framework of random finite sets (\rfs) of trajectories to address the \mtt problem \cite{GarciaFernandezSM:2019}.
+Within this framework, we are given probabilistic models for multi-target birth, dynamics and death, and also models for the sensor measurements, and the goal is to compute or approximate the posterior density over the set of trajectories, as it is the density that enables us to answer all trajectory-related questions we may have, such as the estimation of the set of trajectories, and their associated uncertainties.

-In this paper we rely on modelling the \mtt problem using random finite sets (\rfs) of trajectories, recently proposed in \cite{SvenssonM:2014,GarciaFernandezSM:2019}.
-Within this set of trajectories framework, the goal of Bayesian \mtt is to compute the posterior density over the set of trajectories.
-Assuming the standard point target models, we focus specifically on two set of trajectory densities: the density for the set of all trajectories; and the density for the set of current (i.e., remaining) trajectories.
-We then show that in both cases the conjugate set of trajectories density is of the Poisson Multi-Bernoulli Mixture (\pmbm) form, first introduced for sets of target states in \cite{Wil12}.
-We derive the \pmbm predictions and the \pmbm update, resulting in two \pmbm set of trajectories filters: we call these tracking algorithms \pmbm \emph{trackers}, to easily distinguish them from the \pmbm filter \cite{Wil12}, which is for sets of target states.
+This paper focuses on the sequential calculation of two important densities: the density for the set of all trajectories that have ever been present in the surveillance area, and the density for the set of trajectories present in the surveillance area at the current time step.
+We show that, in both cases, for the standard point target measurement model and standard dynamic model with Poisson point process (\ppp) birth, the conjugate density of the set of trajectories is a Poisson Multi-Bernoulli Mixture (\pmbm), which was first introduced for sets of targets in \cite{Wil12}.
+The resulting algorithms are referred to as trajectory \pmbm (\tpmbm) filters.